 Patrick Duffy is an undergraduate at Tulane University, studying Spanish/Portuguese, English and Political Science.

-David McCoy is an MA candidate in Latin American Studies at Tulane University.
-He focuses on Political Sociology in Brazil.
+David McCoy received his MA in Latin American Studies at Tulane University.

 Allison Fisher is an undergraduate studying Public Health and Portuguese at Tulane University.